theyosh/TerrariumPI/docs/_tabs/hardware.md

 70: 70 -- -- -- -- -- -- --
 ```

+### I2C Multiplexer

+With an [I2C multiplexer](/TerrariumPI/hardware/i2c-multiplexer/) you can add more I2C busses to TerrariumPI.
+Support for I2C multiplexers depends on the support in the OS.
+For now there is support for pca9542 (2 channel), pca9545 (4 channel), and pca9548 (8 channel) muxes.

 ### I2C IO Expander

 There is support for two I2C IO Expanders so you can have extra GPIO relays or GPIO buttons if needed.
 This will update the GPIO address to:\